Self-organization and cyclic positioning of active condensates: Results

-Interestingly, at moderate attraction strengths ($\epsilon=2-5$), droplets climb the gradient but are fragile; the parent droplet fissions into two daughter droplets that settle in intermediate-activity regions where active and attractive forces roughly balance.
-This macroscopic behavior is driven by microscopic cycles of ABP evaporation and recondensation.
-These cycles are characteristic of what are known as \textit{living clusters}.
-Active systems often form living clusters that continually assemble and break apart under the balance of self–propulsion and cohesion~\cite{ginot2018, mognetti2013, caprini2024, palacci2013, bechinger2016}, as seen in active colloids and light–activated Janus living crystals~\cite{palacci2013}.
-Analogous cycles occur in cell collectives when adhesion competes with motility~\cite{alert2020}.
+Interestingly, at moderate attraction strengths ($\epsilon=2-4$), droplets climb the gradient but are fragile; the parent droplet fissions into two daughter droplets that settle in intermediate-activity regions where active and attractive forces roughly balance. \chg{This macroscopic behavior is accompanied by continuous microscopic turnover: ABPs detach from and rejoin the condensates while the droplets remain statistically localized.
+Such continuous assembly and disassembly is characteristic of \textit{living clusters}.} Active systems often form living clusters that continually assemble and break apart under the balance of self–propulsion and cohesion~\cite{ginot2018, mognetti2013, caprini2024, palacci2013, bechinger2016}, as seen in active colloids and light–activated Janus living crystals~\cite{palacci2013}.
+Analogous turnover and reorganization processes occur in cell collectives when adhesion competes with motility~\cite{alert2020}.
+As shown in Figs.~\ref{fig:2}(c), ABPs at the condensate interfaces exhibit an outward orientation from the dense phase.

+\chg{ Figures~\ref{fig:2}(d)--(k) quantify this behavior by tracking the droplet size $N(t)$ and its center-of-geometry $z_{\rm COG}(t)$ along the activity gradient over the final $10^5\tau$ of simulation trajectories.
+At intermediate attraction strengths $\epsilon=2$--$4$, the daughter droplets exhibit steady-state turnover.
+Their sizes fluctuate around a mean value, indicating continuous exchange of ABPs with the surrounding dilute phase, and their centers of geometry remain statistically stable.
+Increasing the attraction strength to $\epsilon \ge 5$ stabilizes the condensates against activity-induced deformation and particle loss.
+The corresponding time traces reveal larger condensed masses as well as substantially smaller fluctuations in both $N(t)$ and $z_{\text{COG}}(t)$. }